La Rochelle comeback stuns Leinster in thriller

 Determined to pick up after the break where they left off, La Rochelle dictated the tempo in the second half when Seuteni broke through the heart of the Leinster defence and that led to an offside and another Hastoy penalty.

-After Hastoy and Byrne exchanged penalties, La Rochelle piled the pressure on the Leinster defence before taking the lead for the first time when Colombe crashed over, with the Irish side's misery compounded by a yellow card for Ronan Kelleher.
+After Hastoy and Byrne exchanged penalties, La Rochelle piled pressure on the Leinster defence before taking the lead for the first time when Colombe crashed over, with the Irish side's misery compounded by a yellow card for Ronan Kelleher.

-Without their captain James Ryan, who failed a head injury assessment, Leinster poured forward in search of a match-winning score.
+They were without their captain James Ryan, who failed a head injury assessment, but Leinster poured forward in search of a match-winning score.

 However, their hopes were dashed when replacement prop Michael Ala'alatoa was sent off in the last few seconds for a dangerous clear out, allowing Hastoy to kick the ball dead and complete another painful final for Leinster.